digitalutsc/testing/README.md

 # Testing
-A repository to store templates, tests, and test objects used by the unit
+This repository provides the most up to date user testing templates and sample objects for modules developed and tested by the Digital Scholarship Unit.
+Please contact us at digitalscholarship@utsc.utoronto.ca if you have questions regarding these materials.